Framework for Learning and Control in the Classical and Quantum Domains

 \subsection{Mapping A$\mathscr{Q}$P to learning}

 Here we elaborate on an example of an application of our LfC framework.
 Specifically, we analyse the A$\mathscr{Q}$P learning problem.
-First, we discuss how we elevate the original A$\mathscr{Q}$P control task to a generalised control problem.
+First, we discuss how we elevate the original A$\mathscr{Q}$P control task to a generalized control problem.
 Then we elaborate on our approach for mapping the generalized A$\mathscr{Q}$P control problem to an ML problem.
 Finally, we explain our approach for constructing a computationally feasible~$\mathscr{D}$ for our formulation of the A$\mathscr{Q}$P ML problem.

-We generalise the A$\mathscr{Q}$P control problem, as described in~\cref{sec:AQEM}, and construct a new control task.
+We generalize the A$\mathscr{Q}$P control problem, as described in~\cref{sec:AQEM}, and construct a new control task.
 For given~$\bm\varpi$, the re-defined task is to devise~$\mathbb{\Delta}^\text{feas}_{N_\text{max},\bm\varpi}$, defined just below Eq.~\eqref{eq:policy_orbit}, for any unknown $p(\varphi;\bm\varpi)$.
-Previously, devising~$\mathbb{\Delta}^\text{feas}_{N_\text{max},\bm\varpi}$ is achieved by obtaining~$\bm\Delta_{N,\bm\varpi}$~\eqref{eq:policyN} for each~$N$ through constrained optimisation.
-The constrained optimisation problem, whose fitness landscape is highly non-convex, is solved using heuristic global-optimization algorithms such as PSO~\cite{HS10,HS11} and DE~\cite{LCPS13,PS19,PWZ+17} in congruence with the scaling condition~\eqref{eq:feasible_porbit}.
-Each of these heuristic global-optimisation algorithms are computationally expensive, thus severely limiting achievable~$N_\text{max}$.
+Previously, devising~$\mathbb{\Delta}^\text{feas}_{N_\text{max},\bm\varpi}$ is achieved by obtaining~$\bm\Delta_{N,\bm\varpi}$~\eqref{eq:policyN} for each~$N$ through constrained optimization.
+The constrained optimization problem, whose fitness landscape is highly non-convex, is solved using heuristic global-optimization algorithms such as particle swarm optimization~\cite{HS10,HS11} and differential evolution~\cite{LCPS13,PS19,PWZ+17} in congruence with the scaling condition~\eqref{eq:feasible_porbit}.
+Each of these heuristic global-optimization algorithms are computationally expensive, thus severely limiting achievable~$N_\text{max}$.
 To address this drawback of the existing optimization schemes, we propose an ML algorithm to solve the generalized control task in A$\mathscr{Q}$P.